Safeguarding Policy Statement (March 2016)

 This Policy Statement on Safeguarding in the Church was adopted by

-St Bartholomew’s, Marsden, Huddersfield, at a Parochial Church Council meeting held on 8 June 2016
+St Bartholomew’s, Marsden, Huddersfield, at a Parochial Church Council meeting held on 8 June 2016 and is reviewed annually

 Each person who works within this church will agree to abide by these recommendations and the guidelines established by this church.
 This church appoints David Corps as the Parish Safeguarding Officer.